 Speedball C-Series (Round Hand)

-The most popular broad-edge nibs in North America.
+The most popular broad-edge nibs in North America, and for good reason—they're affordable, readily available, and compatible with standard pen holders.
 Available in sizes C-0 (largest, 6mm) through C-6 (smallest, 0.75mm).
-Affordable, readily available, and compatible with standard pen holders.
 The C-2 (3mm) and C-3 (2.5mm) are excellent starting sizes for most scripts.

 Price: $3-5 per nib